When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 You've Had Cancer

-If you have a history of cancer, or there's a strong history of cancer in your family, back pain may be a sign of cancer.
+If you have a medical history of cancer, or there's a strong history of cancer in your family, back pain or neck pain may be a sign of cancer.

 I know, everything is a sign of cancer these days, but it's best to err on the side of caution.

-If there is cancer growing in your body, it could put pressure on your internal organs, leading to back pain.
+If there is cancer growing in your body, it could put pressure on your internal organs, leading to back pain or neck pain.

-Once it gets to this point, the tumor is probably fairly large already, making it more important to get checked.
+Once it gets to this point, the tumor is probably fairly large already, making it more important to be checked.

-It's always better to go to the doctor and have him tell you don't have cancer than it is not to go and have it keep growing in your body.
+It's always better to go to the doctor and receive medical advice than it is not to go and have cancer keep growing in your body.

 You're Over 50

-We don't want to admit it, but as we get older, it becomes harder and harder for our bodies to heal themselves.
+We don't want to admit it, but as we age, it becomes harder and harder for our bodies to heal themselves, and you need to make your health a priority.

-As we get older, we also tend to become more sedentary, leading to weight gain, which leads to back pain.
+When we age, we also tend to become more sedentary, leading to weight gain, which leads to back pain and neck pain.

-The last thing you want as you get older is to have any lingering issues that won't go away.
+The last thing you want in your golden years is to have any lingering issues that won't go away.

 Talk to a doctor or chiropractor about pain management, weight management, physical therapy, and other relevant treatments.